-Tim Weigle, NYS IPM Program, has been studying the emergence patterns and control of grape rootworm in the Lake Erie region the past three years.
-His research indicates that adults begin appearing around or shortly after bloom (about 600 degree days, base 50 F) and peak around third week of June (around 750 DD) (see Figure 13, 2015 data).
+Tim Weigle, NYS IPM Program, studied the emergence patterns and control of grape rootworm in the Lake Erie region and his research indicates that adults begin appearing around or shortly after bloom (about 600 degree days, base 50 F) and peak around third week of June (around 750 DD) (see Figure 13, 2015 data).
+It has been found that if you can easily find feeding damage in a vineyard the optimum timing for management has passed.
+Scouting for presence of adults is difficult as they are easily startled and will fall to the ground if disturbed.
+This behavior has been used to develop a scouting technique using a 2 foot square catching frame covered with a white cloth.
+To scout, place the catching frame under a vine and give the top wire a shake to dislodge the adult.
+It is then easy to identify any grape rootworm that have fallen onto the catching frame.
 In terms of chemical control, it appears one well-timed insecticide is sufficient to greatly reduce adult populations.
+In the research trials, an insecticide applied as soon as scouting indicated the presence of adults provided season long control.
 In general, we recommend scouting for adult feeding damage around bloom for evidence of adult activity.
 Also, continue to follow email alerts from the regional grape programs.